Danielnobi/Math-Equation-solver/README.md

 ## Main.ipynb

 This file contains the main program of our equation solver including the trained model
+## Model.ipynb
+This file contains the definition of the model, training of the model and testing of the model.
 ## Team Members

 [Aryan Kulkarni](https://github.com/AryanGKulkarni)